Guide to Developing the Ideal Female Body

 The four extreme fat-to-muscle ratios for the gluteal muscles.
 A is high fat + low muscle, B is high fat + high muscle, C is low fat + low muscle, and D is low fat + high muscle.

 For women, the most sought-after booty would be B, then A, then C or D (tied).
 B has a high amount of fat and a high amount of muscle for “structural support.”
 Fortunately, B and A do not require the greatest amount of time and effort.
-In terms of work required, the order would go: D, then B, then A or C (tied).
-So it is D—low fat + high muscle—that requires the most time and effort yet it is the least desired result.
-This situation happens in real life.
-Women that put the most time and effort into working out at the gym reach “state D,” which is probably not what they wanted.
-They then sometimes resort to getting butt and/or breast implants.
+In terms of work required, the order would go: D, then B, then C, then A. So, D—low fat + high muscle—requires the most work yet is the least desired result.
+It’s like digging yourself into a hole, and it happens in real life.
+Women that put the most time and effort into working out at the gym reach “state D,” which is probably not what they wanted, and then sometimes resort to getting butt and/or breast implants.
 This sad reality is probably why I’ve now written on this topic three times. (“,” and “ .”).
 I sincerely feel sorry for these women and I’m trying to help.